SenseTecnic/wotkit-docs/source/api_v1/api_sensors.rst

 	* - text
 	  - text to search for in the name, long name and description
 	* - active
-	  - when true, only returns sensors that have been updated in the last 15 minutes.
+	  - when true it returns sensors that have been updated in the last 15 minutes; when false it returns sensors that have *not* been updated in the last 15 minutes.
 	* - offset
 	  - offset into list of sensors for paging
 	* - limit